stevenrouk/andrew-ng-course/week1/README.md

-# Week 1 at a High Level
+# Week 1 at a high level

 Let's say we have some regression problem, like predicting the price of a house based on how big the house is (in square feet).
 We solve this by finding a "hypothesis" function where we can plug in the size of the house and get out a number of what we think the price will be.